trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include warning.html content="Only load keys on a computer that you trust (i.e. never a publicly accessible or shared workstation)." %}

-If you generated your keys as described in the Generating Keys section above proceed to follow the steps below.
+If you generated your keys as described in the Generating Keys section above, using Keybase, or using Mailvelope proceed to follow the steps below.
 If not head over to [Loading Keys Advanced](#loading-keys-a).

 {% include callout.html content="**Step 1.** Open the text file of your private key that you saved in the previous steps.
 Select all of the text of the private key (CTRL+A), and copy the text (CTRL+C)." type="default" %}